aminya/project_options/README.md

 It gets the following named parameters (each accepting multiple values):

+- `PCH_HEADERS`: the list of the headers to precompile
 - `MSVC_WARNINGS`: Override the defaults for the MSVC warnings
 - `CLANG_WARNINGS`: Override the defaults for the CLANG warnings
 - `GCC_WARNINGS`: Override the defaults for the GCC warnings